dolbo1/grub-theming/clone.md

     $ git clone https://github.com/Coopydood/HyperFluent-GRUB-Theme.git

-The link to the repo (including the .git at the end) can be copied by hitting the "<> Code" button in the top right of the repo site.
+The link to the repo (including the .git at the end) can be copied by hitting the `<> Code` button in the top right of the repo site.

 All contents of the repo will now be copied to your current directory, into a folder with a title identical to the title of the repo.